WonderWorld: Interactive 3D Scene Generation from a Single Image: Conclusion

 \section{Conclusion}

-We introduce WonderWorld, a system for interactive 3D scene generation, featuring technical improvements that significantly speed up generation time and improve performance for large, diverse scenes.
+We introduce WonderWorld, the first system for interactive 3D scene generation, featuring fast generation of large, diverse scenes.
 WonderWorld allows users to interactively generate and explore the parts of the scene they want with the content they request.

-\paragraph{Limitations} A limitation of \model is the low scene density, as each scene only has up to $H\times W$ Gaussian surfels.
-Another limitation is the difficulty in handling detailed objects, such as trees, which can lead to inaccurate depth estimation, leaving ``holes'' or ``floaters'' when the viewpoint changes.
-We demonstrate a failure case in our video.
-Therefore, an exciting future direction is using WonderWorld to interactively prototype a coarse world structure, and then refining it to boost scene density, fill holes, and remove floaters with slower single-scene multi-view diffusion models.
+\paragraph{Limitations.} A limitation is that the generated scenes only have frontal-facing surfaces, so the view synthesis range is limited to an area around the camera, as the back side of the object is not generated.
+Future work may incorporate a 3D object generation module such as GRM~\citep{xu2024grm} to generate individual objects separately from the scene background.
+A few latest works have demonstrated some success~\citep{zhang2023scenewiz3d,li2024dreamscene} following this pipeline.
+Another limitation is the difficulty in modeling detailed objects, such as trees, which leave ``holes'' or ``floaters'' when the viewpoint changes.
+Therefore, we see WonderWorld as an interactive 3D world prototyping method, rather than a full end-to-end solution.
+This invites an exciting future direction: using WonderWorld to interactively prototype a coarse 3D world structure, and then refine scene details and complete objects with slower but higher-fidelity models such as video diffusion~\citep{yu2024viewcrafter}.